paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 {% stagecoach %}
 {% cctv 1953.17 7 %}

-At this point I'm rolling in the road, having broken my shoulders on impact.
+At this point the rear of the bus had already forced me off my bike.
+I would have been ing in the road, having broken my shoulders on impact with the tarmac.

 {% stagecoach %}
 {% cctv 1953.53 1 %}

 About 300 metres later, the bus was stopped by the lights at the Orchard Brae junction.
-All time made up by the mad overtake, is lost.
+All time made up by the mad overtake, was lost.

 {% stagecoach_last %}